Lukasz13866417/Game3D_OpenGL/README.md

 4. **Install on Device/Emulator**
    - Connect an Android device or use an emulator, then press “Run.”
    - Once installed, the game should launch automatically.

-## Future Plans
-- **Additional Terrain Features**: Support for dynamic water, weather effects, or day-night cycles.
-- **AI and Pathfinding**: Add basic or advanced NPC behaviors with pathfinding (potentially integrated with `SymbolicGrid`).
-- **Multiplayer Support**: Investigate the feasibility of real-time or turn-based multiplayer modes.
-- **Level Editor**: An in-game or external level editor to design terrain structures and place addons visually.
-- **Refined Collision System**: Extend the Möller–Trumbore approach to handle complex polygons or skeletal animations.

 ## License